PC(USA) supporting presbyteries making a positive impact

 Also, “some of the Navajo churches are making masks for their communities and so we’re paying for them to buy spools of fabric and kind of cover their costs for the making of the masks,” he said.

-The Rev. Martha Sadongei, the southern Native American consultant for the Presbytery of Grand Canyon, said one way PDA money has been used is to buy food, toilet paper and cleaning supplies for those in need, such as elders who can’t get out to shop for themselves.
+The Rev. Martha Sadongei, the southern Native American consultant for the Presbytery of Grand Canyon, said PDA money has also been used to buy food, toilet paper and cleaning supplies for those in need, such as elders who can’t get out to shop for themselves.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.